Master of Science Degrees

 Leveling courses, if required, will not be included within the semester hour requirements for the Master of Science degree programs.

 All requirements of the program must be completed within eight years from the time of acceptance into the program.
 Course work taken more than eight years before graduation will not be acceptable.

 Admission to the Professional Counseling Program does not guarantee retention.

 At least one semester before the initial practicum semester in the Professional Counseling Program, request for admission to field placement must be made by filing the required application forms with the director of field experiences in Professional Counseling.
 Applications must be submitted by week 9 of the semester preceding field placement.

 Transfer and International Students

-Correspondence credit will not apply toward the master’s degree.
-Students may transfer semester hours from other accredited graduate schools, subject to the approval of the chair of graduate studies in education.
-Counseling students may transfer a maximum of 9 semester hours and educational Technology students may transfer a maximum of six semester hours in which they have a grade of “B” or higher.
+Students may transfer semester hours from other accredited graduate schools, subject to the approval of the chair of Mental Health and Wellness.
+Counseling students may transfer a maximum of 9 semester hours in which they have a grade of “B” or higher.
 All coursework to be transferred must be completed before a student’s last semester.

 Students who (1) speak English as a second language, and have (2) not previously completed an undergraduate degree from an accredited American college or university must meet a minimum score on a nationally recognized test of English language proficiency such as the TOEFL or IELTS.
 However, in lieu of these exam, professional programs in the health sciences may assess such students with an interview and/or a writing exam.